discos/azdora/README.md

 You can read the full vagrant documentation at http://vagrantup.com

 ## Running in local system
-Azdora can also be used to install Nuraghe on a local system where OS is already installed without using any vagrant facility i.e. a plain old physical machine.
+Azdora can also be used to install DISCOS on a local system where OS is already installed without using any vagrant facility i.e. a plain old physical machine.
 You can use the provided script  **provision.sh** to run all the provisioning scripts on a running system.
 By default the script will not install jenkins and the qt4 environment, just uncomment those lines if you want a complete azdora installation.
 The script must be run as root: